-In this section, Fulbright Greece provides an update on how COVID-19 affects its programs and presents resources for its U.S./Greek Fulbright Community and Education USA advisees.
+In this section, Fulbright Greece provides an update on how COVID-19 has affected its programs and presents resources for its U.S./Greek Fulbright Community and Education USA advisees.

-Despite global challenges presented by the current public health crisis, the Fulbright Foundation in Greece is moving forward, administering the 2020-2021 Scholarship Programs for U.S. and Greek citizens and accepting applications for the 2021-2022 academic year according to their respective timelines.
+Despite global challenges presented by the current public health crisis, the Fulbright Foundation in Greece has moved forward with the 2020-2021 and 2021-2022 Scholarship Programs for U.S. and Greek citizens.

-Fulbright Greece continues to monitor the progression of COVID-19 in the United States and around the world and the status of U.S. and Greek higher education institutions, taking all necessary steps to protect the health and well-being of our grantees and staff.
-It is important that Fulbright grantees and candidates remain flexible and aware that this is an evolving situation that may change at any point.
+Fulbright Greece continues to monitor COVID-19 in the United States and around the world and the status of U.S. and Greek higher education institutions, taking all necessary steps to protect the health and well-being of its grantees and staff.
+It is important that Fulbright grantees and candidates remain flexible and aware that this is an evolving situation.
 We will keep you posted on any developments that we deem may have an impact on your exchange experience in the U.S / Greece.

 During these uncertain times, it may be helpful to remember that throughout its 75-year history, the Fulbright Program has persisted despite myriad challenges.
-In that spirit, the sponsors of the Fulbright Program, including the U.S. Department of State, the Fulbright Foreign Scholarship Board (FFSB), the Fulbright Foundation in Greece, the Hellenic Ministries of Education and Foreign Affairs, and our cooperating agencies in the United States are working in collaboration to ensure the Fulbright Program operates successfully in the 2020-21 and 2021-2022 academic years.
+In that spirit, the sponsors of the Fulbright Program, including the U.S. Department of State, the Fulbright Foreign Scholarship Board (FFSB), the Fulbright Foundation in Greece, the Hellenic Ministries of Education and Foreign Affairs, and our cooperating agencies in the United States are working together to ensure the Fulbright Program continues to operate successfully.

 However, none of these organizations, namely the U. S. Department of State, the Fulbright Foreign Scholarship Board (FFSB), the Institute of International Education (IIE), the Fulbright Foundation Greece or U.S. Embassy will be liable for any claim or claims resulting from a grantee's failure to enter upon or to complete their exchange program, even though the failure may be beyond the grantee’s control.